 These are complemented with a 16:9 aspect ratio to ensure a brilliant and uninterrupted viewing.

-I also love how this monitor is perfect for multitasking.
+We also love how this monitor is perfect for multitasking.
 It connects well with two PCs and has a built-in picture by picture.
 Meanwhile, the Dell Display Manager Software can help you manage your screen efficiently.

 Perhaps the only disadvantage I can think of is it’s incredibly high price, especially when compared to other models of its class.